MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/solutions-overview.md

 The **Common Data Services Default Solution** is associated with the **Common Data Service Default Publisher**.
 The default customization prefix will be randomly assigned for this publisher, for example it could be `cr8a3`.
 This means that the name of every new item of metadata created for your organization will have this prepended to the names used to uniquely identify the items.

-We recommend that you create your own solution publisher and specify a solution publisher prefix so that it will be more meaningful.
+We recommend that you create your own solution publisher and specify a solution publisher prefix that will be meaningful.
 More information: [Change the solution publisher prefix](change-solution-publisher-prefix.md)

 ### Next steps
 [Import, update, and export solutions](import-update-export-solutions.md) <br/>